So you’ve already contributed to your SRS account with the intention to reduce taxes, but you realise doing so only solves half of the problem.

 - The Best SRS Endowment (Annuity) Plan?

-What Type of Insurance Products Can You Buy with SRS?
+What Types of Insurance Plans Can You Buy with SRS Funds?

 There’s a wide array of insurance plans you can purchase with cash.

-Taken directly from the Ministry of Finance, here are the following conditions for any insurance products purchased with SRS:
+Taken directly from the Ministry of Finance, here are the conditions for any insurance products purchased with SRS funds:

 - Only single premium products are allowed (including recurrent single premium products, encompassing both annuity and non-annuity plans).